 - Category: Condiment

 Pecan butter is easy to make and tastes absolutely incredible!
-This recipe just requires pecans, salt, cinnamon, and a food processor or blender.
-Feel free to to double or maybe even triple the amount of pecans in order to make a bigger batch.
-You may find it easier to toast the pecans in the oven at that point.
+Feel free to to double or maybe even triple the amount of pecans in order to make a bigger batch (you may find it easier to toast the pecans in the oven at that point).
+Recipe yields 1 cup as written.

 - 8 ounces (about 2 cups) high quality pecans, either whole or in pieces